 - Providing universal and inclusive design of all educational materials.

 - Complying with legal and regulatory requirements.

-LAPU complies with the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008 (ADAAA), Sections 504 & 508 of the Rehabilitation Act of 1973, and Title IX of the Education Amendments of 1972.
-The Accessible Education and Resource Office is here to provide reasonable accommodations and resources to make education accessible for all students.
-Within the department of Student Success, the Accessible Education and Resource Office is dedicated to encourage and empower students to achieve their academic goals by promoting self-advocacy and self-efficacy.
+LAPU complies with the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008 (ADAAA), Sections 504 & 508 of the Rehabilitation Act of 1973, Title IX of the Education Amendments of 1972, and the Family Educational Rights and Privacy Act (FERPA).
+The Accessibility Office is here to provide reasonable accommodations and resources to make education accessible for all students.
+Within the department of Student Success, the Accessibility Office is dedicated to encourage and empower students to achieve their academic goals by promoting self-advocacy and self-efficacy.

 Procedure to Request Student Disability Accommodation

 Request Services: Download and complete the Academic Accommodations Application.
 Please note that you may need to install Acrobat Reader or another PDF reader to submit the form electronically.